 “You take away the suits and the noise on these shows, and you’re left with just the person.
-That’s something that shows Stephen in a really good light.”
+That’s something that shows Stephen in a really good light.” ~Late-night veteran Conan O’Brien in “Variety” magazine

 In 2011, Colbert established the Colbert PAC (a so-called “Super PAC”), and it produced ads asking voters in the Iowa Republican Straw Poll to write in Texas Governor Rick Perry’s name.
 The problem: the Colbert PAC ads encouraged voters to misspell the name as “Parry” with the “A for America.”
 While my instincts have always been to err on the side of caution in such matters and grant access to qualified parties, we declined to accept the ads in this case on grounds that their purpose was to cause confusion.
 As funny as the ads were, I didn’t want my station to aid and abet its clearly intended mischief.
-Interestingly enough, the other television stations in Des Moines did accept the ads – and take the Colbert PAC’s money – as was their prerogative.
+Interestingly enough, two other television stations in Des Moines did accept the ads – and take the Colbert PAC’s money – as was their prerogative.
 David Oxenford, a respected communications lawyer, would later write the following in a blog posting: “The station was not only within its rights to reject the ads, but had an even greater responsibility to vet the third-party ads since stations are theoretically responsible for the content in those ads.”

 Well, it was obvious that Stephen didn’t buy our reasons for the rejection when he absolutely lampooned us off the top of his show on August 11, 2011.
 He personally dared me to “touch his Emmy” after pulling it out as a prop near the end of his rant.
 The next day I called Stephen to remind him that I had, in point of fact, touched his Emmy!
 It made for a light conversation and we shared a great laugh.
-Then on August 15, 2011, Stephen opened his show with “a rare apology” and went on to state: “(Ray Stephen opened his show with “a rare apology” and went on to say this: (Ray Cole) has touched my Emmy, and when you’ve touched my Emmy you have touched the very best part of me.”
-Stephen would later include the station’s news team in a follow-up satellite bit on August 18, 2011.
+Then on August 15, 2011, Stephen opened his show with “a rare apology” and went on to say this: “(Ray Cole) has touched my Emmy, and when you’ve touched my Emmy you have touched the very best part of me.”
+Stephen later included the station’s news team in a follow-up bit on August 18, 2011.

 Stephen Colbert “apologizes’ to Ray Cole